armory/documentation/_operator_reference/providers.md

 - `insecureSkipTlsVerify`:  If true, disables verification of certificates from the cluster (insecure).
 - `loadBalancer`: Configuration for a DC/OS load balancer
   - `image`: Marathon-lb image to use when creating a load balancer with Spinnaker.
   - `serviceAccountSecret`: Name of the secret to use for allowing marathon-lb to authenticate with the cluster.
 Only necessary for clusters with strict or permissive security.
+Supports encrypted value.

 ## Docker Registry